 DON’T leave home without emergency provisions

-Travelling without a phone for emergencies, a good first aid kit, and emergency money is cavalier—and downright dangerous.
+Traveling without a phone for emergencies, a good first aid kit, and emergency money is cavalier—and downright dangerous.
 Whether you’re sixteen or sixty, you need emergency provisions and a way to safeguard them.
-This includes important documents like passports, ID, licenses, visas, birth certificates, hospital cards, out-of-country-coverage, phone chargers…
+This includes important documents like passports, ID, licenses, visas, birth certificates, hospital cards, out-of-country coverage, and phone chargers.